We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 “You could have an interim CFO simply as a stopgap.
 You lost your prior CFO unplanned for whatever reason.
 And ‘I just I got to fill a role until I find my long-term solution,’ or I could have an interim CFO to prep for sale,” Scott says.
 “So it really depends on the scope of the interim CFO.”

+Many businesses turn to interim CFO services and fractional CFO services to bring in experienced professionals on an interim basis.
 Here are some of the more common scenarios where interim CFOs are hired.

-One benefit of a short-term hire is that you can test them in the role before making a full-time commitment.
-This makes it easier to transition a strong candidate to full-time if they prove to be a good fit.
+One benefit of a short-term hire is that you can test them in the role before committing full-time.
+This makes it easier to transition a strong candidate to full-time if they are a good fit.
 It also means giving someone an opportunity without immediately making a larger investment.

 “It is very easy to interview very well and then the person who shows up is not who you interviewed,” Scott says.
 “That’s very critical in the CFO role because if you get a bad CFO or somebody that can talk the lingo but not deliver the activity, you can get yourself in a lot of trouble real fast.”